psychemedia/island-storynotes/monty_island_tales.md

 - *Felo de se at Knighton Gorges* — a sort of ghost story
 - *Lady Worsley's bottom...* — a scandalous tale of Sir Richard Worsley...
 - something around the Bembridge harbour development, Sandown pier etc - building projects around the time of the Eurydice, and complementary to that tale.
-- *The death of Windsor Dudley Cecil Hamborough, aka "The Ardlamont Affair"*
+- *The death of Windsor Dudley Cecil Hambrough, aka "The Ardlamont Affair"*
 - *The Parkhurst apprentices* (also relates to Newport in the 1850s)

 ## Portsmouth / Solent Tales (slightly longer than 10, also in prep.)